Loew's State Theatre (Boston): Loew's State Theatre

 Marcus Loew's State Theatre Company separately acquired adjoining properties totaling 55,091 square feet along Massachusetts Avenue between Norway and Astor (now Burbank) streets in 1919 and 1920.
-Architect Lamb designed the theater in Adam style and the final cost exceeded $2 million dollars.
+Architect Lamb designed the theater in Adam style and the final cost exceeded $2 million.
 The venue seated 3,700 and was the second largest theater in the United States, the first being the other Loew's State in New York City A smaller, connected building named Fine Arts Theatre was also built and leased, which had a separate entrance on Norway Street.

 Opening night was March 13, 1922.
 In the morning, dozens of actors arrived at South Station at 10:00 A.M. and afterward received at the Massachusetts State House and Boston City Hall in the afternoon prior to the screenings.
 A motorcade parade extended though the city proper and into South Boston.
 In the evening the pictures shown were The World's Champion starring Wallace Reid, comedy The Rainmaker, and And Women Must Weep.
 Ethel Clayton's The Cradle was scheduled to be shown but cut due to the lengthy opening ceremonies.
 Guests of honor governor Channing H. Cox and mayor James Michael Curley gave speeches.

 Described as "the largest aggregation of movie stars ever assembled in one city", actors that participated in the festivities and the premier included: Diana Allen, Mary Anderson, Florence Avery, Theda Bara, Nora Bayes, Al Bedell, Monte Blue, Charles Brabin, Betty Browne, Marguerite Clayton, William Collier Jr., Miriam Cooper, Viola Dana, Helene "Smiles" Davis, Rubye De Remer, Doraldina, Billie Dove, Jeanne Eagels, Edward Earle, Frank Fay, Louise Fazenda, Ann Forrest, Pauline Garon, Edward Golden, Bernard Granville, Creighton Hale, Johnny Hines, Zena Keefe, Crawford Kent, James Kirkwood, Robert Z. Leonard, Sheldon Lewis, Montagu Love, Bert Lytell, Mae Marsh, Billy Mason, Loretta McDermott, Janet McGrew, Mae Murray, Virginia Pearson, Harry Pilcer, Teddy Sampson, Hermine Shone, Edith Stockton, Blanche Sweet, Conway Tearle, Grace Valentine, Nina Whitmore and Betty Woodmore.
 Thousands that could not get tickets jammed the streets in order to catch glimpses of the movie stars.

 The Royal Ballet had a five day performance at the theater in 1957.

 Donnelly Memorial Theatre

 In 1959, the theater was purchased for an undisclosed amount by the Boston Archdiocese.
 Cardinal Richard Cushing acquired the property for the stated purpose of holding conventions, lectures, meetings and the showing of religious motion pictures.
 The cardinal also planned to use the theater as an instrument to warn Catholics in South America against the "false prophets of communism".
-Christened the Donnelly Memorial Theatre in memory of Edward Calvin Donnelly, Sr., Catherine Donnelly, and John Donnelly for their long involvement and contributions to the Catholic Church.
+The venue was christened the Donnelly Memorial Theatre in memory of Edward Calvin Donnelly, Sr., Catherine Donnelly, and John Donnelly for their long involvement and contributions to the Catholic Church.
 The Donnelly family business was in the outdoor advertising industry in Boston from 1850–1978.
 The archdiocese later sold the theater to the Christian Science Church in 1963.